RebornBeat/BGP-X/README.md

 - **ISP can observe BGP-X participation**: your ISP sees encrypted UDP/7474 traffic to BGP-X entry nodes; pluggable transport mitigates this
 - **Application-layer identity leakage**: BGP-X cannot prevent an app from revealing your identity via cookies, logins, or fingerprinting
 - **Compromised device**: BGP-X cannot protect traffic from malware on your device
+- **Cross-domain bridge availability**: if no bridge node exists between two domains, cross-domain connectivity is not possible for that pair
 - **No legal protection**: BGP-X does not make illegal activities legal

 ---